tolitius/verter/README.md

  {:moons nil,
   :id :universe/sixty-six,
   :at #inst "2020-09-11T00:18:04.151310000-00:00"}
- {:moon 13,
+ {:moons 13,
   :id :universe/sixty-six,
   :at #inst "2020-09-11T00:18:03.000000000-00:00"}]
 ```

-see that last fact about the moon, but with the earlier business time?
+see that last fact about the moons, but with the earlier business time?

 let's look at this identity (`:universe/sixty-six`) upto this business time: